 My husband bought these baby abalone from the nearby Japanese supermarket and wanted to make it himself so I told him how to cook it.
 It was interesting for me to watch him prepare food in the kitchen because he normally just barbecues.

 I’ve learned from past experience the key to prepare delicious abalone is to not overcook them.
 These abalone were really small so they were done cooking in less than 1 minute.
 For regular sized abalone, I usually never cook for more than 4-5 minutes otherwise the meat loses the tenderness and becomes rock hard.
 My husband really loves shellfish so I’ll share another one of his favorite abalone recipe in the future.

 I hope you enjoy this simple dish with cold sake, or even without drinks.
 You can of course substitute abalone with shrimp, chicken, white fish…as you like!
 Have a wonderful weekend!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 1 clove garlic (minced)

-- 2 Tbsp dashi (click to learn more about this soup stock)
+- 2 Tbsp dashi (Japanese soup stock; click to learn more)

 - 2 Tbsp lemon juice